MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 ICE - (Intercity Express) is a high-speed rail system in Germany Es schneit und es jetzt gibt eine Verspätung
 	It's snowing and now there's a delay
-Können - can
+Können - can/able to
-	Können Sie meinen kaufen Caffee - can you buy me a coffee (explain later)
+	+ Können Sie meinen kaufen Caffee - can you buy me a coffee (explain later) Sie können hier zahlen
+	+ Ja, Sie können im Reisezentrum zahlen - (because there're 2 verb.
+SO the 2nd verb go to the end)

 Zahle (t/st/en) - pay
 	Karl, Zahlst du mit Kreditkarte - karl, do you paying with a creadit card